webiny/docs.webiny.com/docs/guides/headless-react-tutorial.md

 ---
 id: headless-react-tutorial
-title: Creating an e-library with Headless CMS and React
+title: Integrating React and Apollo Client with Headless CMS
-sidebar_label: Integrating React with Headless CMS
+sidebar_label: Integrating React and Apollo Client with Headless CMS
 ---

-In this tutorial you will learn how to integrate [React](https://reactjs.org/) and [Apollo Client](https://www.apollographql.com/docs/react/) with our Headless CMS.
+In this tutorial you will learn how to integrate [React](https://reactjs.org/) and [Apollo Client](https://www.apollographql.com/docs/react/) with our Headless CMS to create an e-library.

 > All the code shown in the tutorial can be found [here](https://github.com/webiny/webiny-examples/).